Peregrine Falcon Recovery in South dakota

 To report a color-banded Peregrine Falcon:

 Contact SD Game, Fish & Parks (firstname.lastname@example.org).
 Please note which leg has a red color band and the code, if you are able to read it.
-South Dakota birds have red bands beginning with the letter "A" followed by 2 numbers.
+South Dakota birds have red bands with white lettering - a two-digit number over the letter A, repeated three times around the band.
 Reintroduced birds have a silver band on the other leg.

 FUNDING for this project